brian3699/ultimate-chess/README.md

 All classes are well-refactored and follow the OOP principle and MVC pattern.
 I implemented the Chess game first and used the existing classes to create 'Chess vs. Chinese Chess.'
 ## AI Player
-Created an AI player using the Minimax algorithm.
+Created an AI player using the Minimax algorithm with alpha-beta pruning.
 The current setting checks up to step 2 for performance issues from recursion.
 I plan to add AI players that use more complex algorithm in the future.
 ## Resources Used